 Different AI platforms pass referral data differently.

 According to Reddit discussions on AI traffic tracking, Perplexity actually passes referrer data so it shows up in GA4 under traffic acquisition, while other platforms like ChatGPT have messier referral attribution that may appear as direct traffic.
+Understanding these patterns is crucial for building an effective AI SEO strategy.

 Referral data passing by platform: